holycrap872/ucls-ms-intro-to-cs/Administration/course_overview.md

 - Programming problem sets
 - In-class projects

-## Unit 4 - Just a Bit of Color
+## Unit 4 - Ones and Zeros Everywhere

 #### Objectives:

-- Understand how to represent numbers in binary.
+- Identify different types of computer data
-- Understand how binary numbers can be interpreted in different ways.
+- Appreciate how binary can represent different types of data
-- Create a picture using a binary encoding.
+- Understand how to encode and decode a simple black and white images

 #### Essential Questions: